Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Simulations

 \subsection{Adaptive Interval Estimation of the Memory Parameter}

-In our final simulation study, we examine the coverage of BND and BFR$\left(\epsilon\right)$ $95\%$ confidence intervals for $d$ obtained from the exact likelihood maximizing estimates.
+Last, we examine coverage of BND and BFR$\left(\epsilon\right)$ $95\%$ confidence intervals for $d$ obtained from the exact likelihood maximizing estimates.
+The BND and BFR$\left(\epsilon\right)$ $95\%$ confidence intervals produce interval estimates whose coverage converges to $0.95$ as $n$ increases.
+BFR$\left(\epsilon\right)$ intervals improve most over BND intervals when the true memory parameter $d$ is near boundary values $0.5, 1.5, 2.5$ and $n$ is small.
+This is when BND estimates $\hat{d}_{\bar{d}}$ are more likely to be close to the boundary $\bar{d}$, where asymptotic normal approximations to the sampling distribution of $\hat{d}_{\bar{d}}$ are known to be poor.
+Similar patterns are observed when comparing BFR$\left(\epsilon\right)$ intervals computed using smaller versus larger values of $\epsilon$.
+Additionally, the performance of BFR$\left(\epsilon\right)$ $95\%$ confidence intervals does not seem very sensitive to the choice of $\epsilon$, especially when $n$ is large.
 Figure~\ref{fig:adcoverage} shows that the best coverage rates were obtained by setting $\epsilon = 5\times 10^{-16}$.
 This suggests the simple strategy of choosing the smallest possible $\epsilon$.
-The BND and BFR$\left(\epsilon\right)$ $95\%$ confidence intervals generally behave as we would hope; they produce interval estimates whose coverage converges to $0.95$ as $n$ increases.
-Additionally, the performance of BFR$\left(\epsilon\right)$ $95\%$ confidence intervals does not seem very sensitive to the choice of $\epsilon$, especially when $n$ is large.

-The greatest gains of BFR$\left(\epsilon\right)$ over BND confidence intervals are obtained when the true memory parameter $d$ is near boundary values $0.5, 1.5, 2.5$ and $n$ is small.
-The BND procedure can yield estimates $\hat{d}_{\bar{d}}$ that are very close to the boundary $\bar{d}$, where the asymptotic normal approximations to the sampling distribution of $\hat{d}_{\bar{d}}$ used to construct approximate confidence intervals are known to be poor.
-In contrast, the BFR$\left(\epsilon\right)$ procedure is more likely to yield estimates $\hat{d}_{\bar{d}}$ that are far from the boundary $\bar{d}$.
-The same patterns are observed when comparing BFR$\left(\epsilon\right)$ intervals computed using smaller versus larger values of $\epsilon$.